debsamanta5571-dot/ash-tower/README.md

 ### Architecture

-`RunState` is the climb.
-It owns HP, gold, the persistent deck, relics, potions, and a generated map. `CombatState` is the fight.
-It owns energy, draw, hand, discard, exhaust, enemies, and the damage pipeline. `AshTowerApp` is the host.
-It opens screens and calls into those two objects.
-Title, map, combat, shop, rest, events, and rewards do not keep their own HP or deck.
+There are two blobs of state and the screens sit on top of them. `RunState` is the climb: HP, gold, deck, relics, potions, map. `CombatState` is one fight: energy, piles, enemies, turns. `AshTowerApp` opens a screen and asks those objects to do work.
+The shop does not store your gold.
+The combat screen does not store your HP.

-Catalogs are built once in C# (`CardCatalog`, `EnemyCatalog`, `RelicCatalog`, `PotionCatalog`, `EventCatalog`).
-There is no JSON pack and no ScriptableObject per card.
-UI listens to a list of combat floaters (`CombatFx`) after each action.
-Pressing a button asks combat if the play is legal, then combat mutates state, then the screen redraws.
+Cards, enemies, relics, potions, and events are C# lists filled once at boot.
+No JSON pack.
+No ScriptableObject per card.
+After an action, combat pushes a small floater list (`CombatFx`) and the UI redraws from that.

 ### Deckbuilding

-A `CardDef` is static data: cost, type, target mode, damage, block, draw, exhaust, ethereal, innate, X-cost, and an optional extra effect.
-A `CardRuntime` is the copy you hold: which def, whether it is upgraded, and flags like free-this-turn.
+`CardDef` is the printed card.
+Cost, type, targeting, the usual numbers, plus an extra effect if the card needs one. `CardRuntime` is the copy in your hand, which might be upgraded or free this turn.

-The starter deck is five Ember Cut, four Ash Guard, one Slag Bash, plus the Kiln Spark relic. `RunState.AddCard` is the only way the climb grows the deck.
-Rest, shop, rewards, and events call that.
-A fight does not share those objects. `CombatState.Begin` clones each run card into a new runtime (def and upgrade only), shuffles the draw pile, then starts the first player turn.
+You start with five Ember Cut, four Ash Guard, Slag Bash, and Kiln Spark.
+Anything that adds a card (rest, shop, rewards, events) goes through `RunState.AddCard`.
+Combat does not touch those objects.
+At fight start it clones each run card (def and upgrade only), shuffles, and deals.

-Play is one function. `CanPlay` checks hand membership, unplayable, energy, and targeting. `Play` spends energy, removes the card from hand, applies the def numbers (damage, block, draw), then runs the extra effect if the card has one.
-Attacks, skills, and powers are types on the def, not subclasses.
-Powers stay in a power list.
-Exhaust goes to the exhaust pile.
-Everything else hits discard.
-Hand size caps at 10.
-Empty draw pile recycles discard and fires shuffle hooks.
+`CanPlay` is the boring gate: in hand, playable, enough energy, has a target. `Play` spends, peels the card off, applies damage / block / draw from the def, then runs the extra effect if there is one.
+Attack, skill, and power are a field on the def.
+Powers stay in play.
+Exhaust leaves the fight.
+Everything else goes to discard.
+Hand tops out at 10.
+Empty draw pile shuffles discard back in, and shuffle relics fire there.

 ### Energy

-Energy is combat-only. `EnergyMax` is 3 plus any run bonus.
-Each player turn sets `Energy = EnergyMax`, then draws five.
-Cost is `CardRuntime.GetCost`: unplayable and free-this-turn are 0, X-cost is current energy, First Cut zeros the first play of a fight, otherwise it is base cost plus modifiers. `Play` subtracts that number.
-X-cost also stores the spent amount as `XValue` so cards like Ashcyclone can hit once per energy spent.

-Leftover energy stays on the combat object until the turn ends.
-Relics that convert remainder into block read it there.
-They do not need a second resource.
+You only have energy in a fight.
+Max is 3 unless the run bumped it.
+Turn start fills the pool and draws five.

+Every cost goes through `GetCost`.
+Unplayable and free-this-turn come back 0.
+X-cost is whatever you have left (Ashcyclone stores that as `XValue` and hits once per).
+First Cut makes the first card of a fight free.
+Otherwise it is printed cost plus modifiers. `Play` subtracts the number it was given.
+Whatever you did not spend is still sitting on the combat object at turn end, which is how leftover-energy relics work.

 ### Relics

-A `RelicDef` is a catalog row with optional hooks: fight start, turn start, turn end, card play, player HP loss, shuffle, pickup, and after combat. `CombatState` calls those lists at the matching points. `RunState.AddRelic` refuses a second copy of the same id, then runs pickup.
+Each relic is a catalog row that can hang a function off a moment: fight start, turn start, turn end, you played a card, you lost HP, you shuffled, you picked the relic up, fight over.
+Combat just calls those moments.
+Pickup refuses a second copy of the same id.

-Because the hooks sit on the same fight, a relic that refunds energy, a relic that pays you for shuffling, and a relic that reacts to HP loss all compose.
-Combat does not switch on relic id for the turn order.
-A few relics still special-case inside damage or exhaust (Forge Wedge extra damage, Splinter Bough on exhaust).
-The rest are hook functions on the def.
+Most relics live there.
+A couple still poke into damage or exhaust by name (Forge Wedge's extra damage, Splinter Bough when something exhausts).
+The turn order itself does not switch on relic ids.

 ### Combat

-`DealDamage` is the only place hits become HP.
-Order is: relic damage riders, then block unless Brittle is piercing, then Nails if block was chipped, then Seal if it would eat the HP, then HP, then on-hit reactions (Hunker, Quills, Flame Ward, enemy `OnDamaged`).
-Brittle is consumed after the hits.
-Dulled is recoil: after a card attack, the attacker loses HP equal to their Dulled, then one stack drops.
-Heft is not a rider on the card.
-At end of turn `PulseHeft` deals the stack through `DealDamage` (so block still applies) and drops one.
-Unsteady is `LoseHp` if you end the turn at 0 block.
+Hits become HP in one place, `DealDamage`.
+Relic riders first.
+Then block, unless Brittle is ignoring it.
+If block actually chipped, Nails hits the attacker (block still counted).
+Seal can eat the HP loss.
+Then HP.
+Then the on-hit stuff: Hunker, Quills, Flame Ward, the enemy's `OnDamaged`.
+Brittle falls off after the hits.

+Dulled is recoil.
+After you swing with a card, you take your Dulled as HP and lose one stack.
+Heft is not baked into the card.
+At end of turn `PulseHeft` runs the stack through `DealDamage` (so block still matters) and drops one.
+Unsteady is a straight HP loss if you end the turn at 0 block.

-Block usually dumps at the start of the next turn (`SettleBlock`).
-Holdfast and Hold Guard keep it for a turn.
+Block usually dies at the start of the next turn.
+Holdfast and Hold Guard keep it.
 Poise keeps a cap.
-Kiln Rim keeps 40 percent.
+Kiln Rim keeps 40%.

-Enemies are `EnemyDef` rows.
-Each has a `Choose` function that returns a `Move` (intent, damage, hits, block, heft, debuff).
-Combat stores that move as `CurrentMove` so the UI can draw intent before the enemy acts.
-After they act, they choose again.
-Encounters are string pools by map row: easy before row 4, mid until 9, hard after, elites and the boss are fixed ids.
+Enemies pick a `Move` (intent, damage, hits, block, heft, debuff) and combat holds that as `CurrentMove` so the UI can show intent before they act.
+Then they pick again.
+Early floors roll easy encounter strings, mid floors mix, late floors get the ugly pairs.
+Elites and the boss are fixed ids.

 ### Climb

-The map is 15 rows by 7 columns, generated at run start.
-Row 0 is three fights.
-Row 13 is rest.
-Row 14 is one boss.
-Other rooms roll elite, event, rest, shop, treasure, or fight.
-Edges prefer nearby columns, then a pass makes sure every node on the next row is reachable.
-You may only enter a neighbor of the current node.
+Map is 15 rows by 7 columns, rolled when the run starts.
+First row is three fights.
+Second to last is rest.
+Last row is one boss.
+Everything in between is a weighted roll: elite, event, rest, shop, treasure, or fight.
+Links prefer nearby columns, then a second pass attaches any room that nobody pointed at.
+You can only walk to a neighbor of where you are.

-Entering a node sets floor to `row + 1` and opens the matching screen.
-Combat copies HP back onto the run when the fight ends.
-Rest heals 30 percent of max HP or upgrades a card already in the deck.
-Shop stock is catalog rows with a price, plus a remove that gets more expensive each time.
-Events are a title, body, and a list of options whose apply functions mutate the run.
+Entering a node sets the floor and opens that screen.
+After a fight, HP copies back onto the run.
+Rest is 30% of max HP or an upgrade on a card you already have.
+Shop is catalog rows with prices, and removing a card gets more expensive each time.
+Events are a prompt and a list of options that mutate the run.

 ### Build

 Unity 6.3 LTS (`6000.3.0f1`).
-Playable Windows zip is on the release.
-If you clone or unzip the GitHub source, open the folder that contains `Assets`, `Packages`, and `ProjectSettings` together.
-After a GitHub zip that is the inner `ash-tower-main` folder, not the wrapper around it.
+The Windows zip is on the release.
+For the source, open the folder that has `Assets`, `Packages`, and `ProjectSettings` in it.
+GitHub zips nest that inside `ash-tower-main`.
 Open `Assets/Scenes/AshTower.unity` and press Play.
-The UI is built in code at runtime, so the scene looks sparse until then.
+The UI is built in code, so the scene looks empty until then.